 Shinbashi 新橋

-A well-known “salaryman’s town.
-After the end of the war, a black market sprang up in the area, and the remnants of this black market have become the New Shinbashi Building and the Shinbashi Ekimae Building.
+A well-known “salaryman’s town,” Shinbashi saw a black market spring up after the end of the war, remnants of which have become the New Shinbashi Building and the Shinbashi Ekimae Building.
 Although there are plenty of stores that provide food, clothing, shelter, and other necessities for the salarymen, the area is basically an office district.

 Hamamatsucho 浜松町

-This is basically an office district as well.
-Hamamatsucho is the first station on the Tokyo Monorail, an inconvenient airport access line.
-The World Trade Center building in front of the station also has a very Showa-era feel to it, and the urinating boy on the JR station platform is just before his 70th birthday.
+Hamamatsucho is also primarily an office district.
+It is the first station on the Tokyo Monorail, an inconvenient airport access line.
+The World Trade Center building in front of the station has a very Showa-era feel to it, and the urinating boy on the JR station platform is just before his 70th birthday.
 There used to be a slum called Shiba-Shinamicho.

 Tamachi 田町